cirosantilli/git-tutorial/index.md

 ##foreach

-Do an arbritary command from each submodule directory.
+Do an arbitrary command from each submodule directory.

 Ex: updates all submodules: